 There are cases in which there is no way you will hear your mattress leaking air.
 For example, if the puncture is in a really hard to access place, covered in layers of vinyl, but somehow still readily available to a sharp object, there are chances that you won’t be able to hear the air leaving the mattress.
 However, you will see it deflate rather quickly.
 If you do hear the leak, then you’re in luck.
 It’s easy to fix a rupture when you know where it is.

 4. What quick fixes could I try if I don’t have an airbed patch kit?

 You have no repair kits around, but your mattress is leaking air like crazy and you need to do something about it.
 Take a piece of duct tape, cut it to size and just put it on the rupture.
 It’s not going to hold for long and it won’t withstand pressure, but it will hold your mattress inflated for some time.

 A lot of the classical air mattress repair kits contain hot glue, which is glue that does its job only when heated at high temperatures.
 It usually sets in a couple of minutes, once it cools.
 Normally, the hot glue kits are known for being the most reliable ones, though not the easiest to use.
 Normal glue has been introduced in kits more recently and it requires more time to set, from about half an hour to about four hours, but it does do the job splendidly.

-There you go.
-Now you have a clear path to follow to repair your broken mattress.
 If you have further questions please add them in the comments below and I will answer each and every one of them, this way we can actually grow the FAQ section and cover more issues.